Thank you for your interest in working or interning at NCTE.

 We are not currently accepting applications for any positions.
 However, we anticipate posting for positions in October and/or November 2020.
 Please check back here or visit our Applicant Portal to look for open positions.

 Internships and Fellowships:

-As a result of the COVID-19 pandemic, regrettably, we are not able to accommodate any fellows or interns for the rest of 2020.
-As we get closer to January 2021, we will reassess the situation in light of the recommendations from the CDC, the District of Columbia Health Department, and other public health officials.
-We will update our website with internship information for Spring and Summer 2021 as soon as we can.
+As a result of the COVID-19 pandemic, regrettably, we are not able to accommodate any fellows or interns through the Winter/Spring of 2021.
+As we get closer to Summer 2021, we will reassess the situation in light of the recommendations from the CDC, the District of Columbia Health Department, and other public health officials.
+We will update our website with internship information for Summer 2021 as soon as we can.

 Post-graduate legal and other fellowships are often set up months or even over a year in advance.
 If you are interested in becoming a post-graduate fellow, email email@example.com with basic information about yourself, the process from your school or other granting organization (including timeline), your resume, and why you want to be a post-graduate legal fellow with us.
 NCTE has hosted numerous post-graduate fellows who have brought their own funding from their law school or other granting organization.

 Working and Applying to Work for NCTE